santosonicholas/vagrant-examples/README.md

 ## What is this project?

 This is a collection of sample Vagrant configurations using Puppet.
 They start out very simple with the bare minimum and gradually get more complex.
-The examples use Ubuntu 14.04, though they should work with any Debian-based Linux distribution.
+The examples use Ubuntu 14.04 64 bit, though they should work with any Debian-based Linux distribution.
 Other distros such as Fedora and SUSE could be supported with some Facter logic in the manifests to ensure that platform-specific packages are installed correctly (e.g. httpd vs apache2).

 ## How do I install Vagrant?

-The host OS used in testing these examples was Mint 14 (Ubuntu-based), but any OS should work as long as VirtualBox can be installed.
+The host OS used in testing these examples was Ubuntu Trusty64, but any OS should work as long as VirtualBox can be installed.
 Download Vagrant from this source https://www.vagrantup.com/downloads.html

 ## How do I run the examples?